-Worried that others in the house may have contracted head lice?
+Are you worried that others in the house may have contracted head lice?
 All household members should be examined for head lice, and treated at the same time if needed.
 Anyone who sleeps in the same bed as someone with head lice should be treated even if lice or eggs are not seen.
 No need to treat your household pets; dogs or cats cannot transmit human lice.

 In fact, lice cannot live off of the scalp for longer than 48 hours, so gather and wash items used in the last two days.
 To kill lice and eggs from clothes, stuffed animals, and bedsheets, you can use one of 3 methods:

 - Use hot, soapy water (at least 130 degrees F or 54.4 degrees C) and the high heat cycle when drying.

 - Have items professionally dry cleaned.

 - Seal items in a plastic bag for 2 weeks.

 Vacuum furniture and floors to remove stray hairs that may contain nits.
 Soak combs, brushes, and hair accessories in very hot, soapy water for 5 to 10 minutes.
 Household spraying with insecticides is not recommended.

 The available OTC and prescription pediculicides have been shown to be safe and effective when used according to the directions.
 However, some people prefer not to use them for a variety of reasons.